Skip to content

 • Family therapy: Family therapy can help family members learn and adopt effective communication skills with one another.

-• Online therapy: Online therapy options are particularly helpful as it can lessen the anxiety often associated with starting therapy.
+• Online therapy: Online therapy for anxiety is particularly helpful as it can lessen the anxiety often associated with starting therapy.
 It is also helpful for those who prefer receiving treatment in the comfort of their own home, rather than at a therapy office.

 Medications